How Much Does Garage Door Repair Cost?

 While garage doors have many moving parts, they shouldn’t be obnoxiously loud when they operate.
 A noisy garage door is a sign that something isn’t right.
-Paying close attention to the type of sound the door makes may be a clue as to what’s wrong.
+Paying close attention to the type of sound the door makes may be a clue to the homeowner as to what’s wrong.
 A grinding sound can indicate that the door is dragging along a track, and the springs could create a rumbling noise.
 A popping noise implies that certain parts are not able to operate smoothly.
-Any unusual noises suggest that the door needs maintenance or repair.
+Any unusual noises that don’t go away after applying one of the best garage door lubricants suggest that the door needs maintenance or repair.

 Sagging Door or Broken Panels

-It’s recommended to manually test the garage door’s balance to prevent sagging.
-Once a year, disconnect the opener and manually open the door halfway.
+It’s recommended for homeowners to manually test the garage door’s balance to prevent sagging.
+Once a year, they’ll want to disconnect the opener and manually open the door halfway.
 If the door continues to open or falls closed, there is something wrong with the spring tension and pressure.
-Be sure to call in a professional to deal with balance and tension issues.
+Homeowners will want to be sure to call in a professional to deal with balance and tension issues.